MateusMelo/shortcutter/README.md

 # shortcutter
-A Desktop Entry marker for GNU/Linux
+A Desktop Entry maker for GNU/Linux

 ## Usage
 ```shell